vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The resolver creates one collection per sequence.
 It chooses sample collections by preferred sample-set ID and by required articulation coverage.
 It handles PSF-like sources more narrowly, treats missing and zero sample-set IDs as the same anonymous set, sorts attached sample collections by articulation range, and marks collections incomplete when coverage is missing.

-The materializer currently re-reads the selected sequence and sample collections, builds an articulation map, and creates a bound instrument set.
-This violates the parse-once target and should be replaced with durable symbolic articulation/sample bindings plus a pure collection binder.
+The export preparer currently re-reads the selected sequence and sample collections, builds an articulation map, and creates a bound instrument set.
+Durable symbolic articulation/sample bindings would remove that remaining parse-once violation.

-Akao’s same cursor reader currently runs for analysis and rendering.
-That flexibility is useful during migration, but the semantic IR should ultimately make analysis a direct inspection of decoded commands.

 ---